eduOS/English_writing/awesome_materials_for_writing.md

 GitHub's annual data challenge is back, and we can't wait to see what you'll build this year, *be it beautiful generative art or full blown, third-party activity dashboards*.

+Formatting text in Markdown has a very gentle learning curve.

+The difference is that an image is prefaced with an exclamation point ( ! ), followed by the same two brackets, and a pair of parentheses containing the image URL